Ola Ahlvarsson: Awards and honors

 Ahlvarsson has received nominations for "Top Ten Leading European Internet Entrepreneurs 1999" by the Wall Street Journal.
 Similar honors have been rendered by Business Week (January 2000) and Financial Times (May 2000).
 Ahlvarsson has twice been invited to the World Economic Forum in Davos, where he has been elected "Global Leader for Tomorrow" together with thought leading businessmen, political-, religious- and artistic leaders.

 In 2004 Ahlvarsson became an E-Strategies Course Director and Executive MBA Program lecturer at the Stockholm School of Economics in Riga.

 In 2014, Ahlvarsson was awarded the "keys to the city of Miami" by Mayor Phillip Levine for his contributions to the entrepreneurial community.

 Martial Arts

 Ahlvarsson has been an ardent student of martial arts.
 He has a black belt in Karate, world champion gold medal in Goju Ryu 1991 in Nha Okinawa.
 He was the Goju Ryu European champion in 1994, England, Swedish Champion in kung Fu 1996, Swedish kick boxing champion 1996 and World champion in kickboxing (wakko) in 1997 in Dubrovnik.
 Ahlvarsson still spends time training various martial art activities.

-Ahlvarsson made a comeback from 2011–2013 into martial arts world, where he won gold and silver in the Swedish Taekwondo championships and represented Sweden in 2 European and one world championship.
+Ahlvarsson made a comeback from 2011 to 2013 into martial arts world, where he won gold and silver in the Swedish Taekwondo championships and represented Sweden in 2 European and one world championship.
 He also got a silver medal in the Swedish karate championships, the first karate competition he has competed in for over 20 years.